Note: This post was first published in March 2020 and has been updated.

 ‘You should be far more concerned with your current trajectory than with your current results.” [ii]

 Because your trajectory will determine your results.
+Your small habits today are determining what you will be tomorrow.

 We get stuck because there is a delay between what we do now and what we get later.
 But the truth is, we get what we repeat.